sxy-sun/sxy-sun.github.io/_posts/2024-05-02-my-immigration-journal-from-opt-to-h1b.md

 | 04/17/2024 | USCIS Approved | Notice Date on I-797A  |
 | 04/22/2024 | Physical approval notice received | Valid To May 21 2027 |

-There were numerous back-and-forth paperwork exchanges and emails among the lawyer, department HR, myself, and the international center, so the actual steps involved were more extensive than what the table shows.
-What I've listed in the table are the major milestones followed by uncertain waiting periods.
+The process involved numerous back-and-forth paperwork exchanges and emails among the lawyer, department HR, myself, and the international center.
+The table lists the major milestones, but there were many more steps and uncertain waiting periods involved.

-Since I have a cap-exempt H-1B, it can start at any time of the year, unlike cap H-1B that must commence in October.
-Therefore, starting from the end of May, I'll officially be in H-1B status.
-While this reduces flexibility for me and my career, I consider it a step forward in my immigration journey.

 The biggest challenge ahead is the visa interview.

-I've scheduled an appointment at the Shanghai US consulate for the H-1B stamping interview, and hopefully, I won't encounter "administrative processing (AP)," commonly known as the "check."
+It has been 4.5 years since I last came home.
+Despite the risk of having a prolonged waiting time due to "administrative processing" (AP), commonly known as "long check," which is particularly concerning given my "sensitive" field of study, I've scheduled an appointment at the Shanghai US consulate for the H-1B stamping interview.
+Hopefully everything will proceed smoothly.

 Below are the steps to schedule an interview appointment.
 While I find the DS-160 website quite straightforward, the interview appointment website seems somewhat hidden.
 Anyway, I'm attaching those websites here:
 - **Step 1:** Fill out the DS-160 form.